 Arriving in a new country (we’ll use Mexico as an example), is both exhilarating and scary.
 The unfamiliarity is an adventure, but the goal is to get settled somewhere and become one with the community.

 Renting an Airbnb for the first week or two is the best idea.
-This will give you time to with a realtor.
+This will give you time to meet with a realtor and give them your “wish” list.
 Your realtor should be familiar with the different neighborhoods and listen to your wants and needs.
-If they show you a place 20 minutes from a grocery store and you don’t have a car, that might not be ideal.
+If they show you a place 20 minutes from a grocery store and you don’t have a car, that’s not ideal.
 Showing you a condo in a busy downtown area when you have 4 big dogs that need to walk twice a day is also not the best living arrangement.
 Remember, the realtor should work for you, not the seller.

 Talk to a realtor or two, have them suggest neighborhoods that might fit your criteria and use Google maps, Google Earth and keywords to get an idea of what the streets look like, shopping conveniences and whatever else you might need in your daily life (gym, Home Depot, cafes, etc).